mongodb/mongo-php-driver/CONTRIBUTING.md

 $ git tag -a -m "Release X.Y.Z" X.Y.Z
 $ git push mongodb --tags
 ```

+### Release PECL package

+The PECL package may be published via the
+[Release Upload](https://pecl.php.net/release-upload.php) form.
+You will have
+one chance to confirm the package information after uploading.

 ### Update version info back to dev